CENTRAL CITY OPERA HOUSE HISTORY

 Early festivals featured both opera and theater; more recently, the six-week festival has been a celebration of traditional and progressive works.
 In addition to Lillian Gish, other stars of the opera and stage have performed in the Central City summer festivals, including Beverly Sills, Jerome Hines, Helen Hayes, Samuel Ramey and Catherine Malfitano.
 Successful commissions for the company include the American classic The Ballad of Baby Doe by Douglas Moore premiered in 1956, the popular one-act opera The Face On The Barroom Floor by Henry Mollicone premiered in 1978 and Gabriel’s Daughter premiered in 2003, also composed by Henry Mollicone.

-Central City Opera’s prestigious Bonfils-Stanton Foundation Artists Training Program, founded by Artistic Director Emeritus John Moriarty, has served for more than two decades as a national model for training young singers.
+Central City Opera’s prestigious Bonfils-Stanton Foundation Artists Training Program, founded by Artistic Director Emeritus John Moriarty, has served for more than four decades as a national model for training young singers.

 Today, the Central City Opera House features modern comforts with plush seating, installed in 1999.
 Continuing a tradition from 1932, many of the chairs commemorate Colorado pioneers, notable performers and opera supporters.
 Illustrious names like Horace Tabor, Buffalo Bill, Beverly Sills and Lillian Gish are carved on the backs of the seats.